Full time and part time employment

 What the data measures

 The data measures the number and percentage of employed 16 to 64 year olds who were in full time and part time employment in their main job.
 The data covers England, Wales and Scotland.

 In the Annual Population Survey, respondents decide if they are in part time or full time employment.

 A person of working age is counted as employed if they either:

 - are in paid work, as an employee or self-employed

 - have a job that they are temporarily away from, for example on holiday

 - are on a government-supported training or employment programme

 - are doing unpaid family work, for example working in a family business

-Percentages in the charts and tables are rounded to whole numbers, but have been worked out with unrounded figures.
+Percentages in the charts and tables are rounded to 1 decimal place, but have been worked out with unrounded figures.
 Totals in the download file have been rounded to the nearest 100.